 - A mesenteric angiogram is an imaging test that uses X-rays to see inside your arteries and determine the location of the blockage.

 - A blood test can check for a white blood cell count.
 If your white blood cell count is high, it may indicate acute IC.

 Mild cases of IC are often treated with:

 - a liquid diet

 Acute IC is a medical emergency.
 It may require:

-- thrombolytics, which are medicines that dissolve
+- thrombolytics, which are medicines that dissolve blot clots

 - vasodilators, which are medicines that can widen your mesenteric arteries

 - surgery to remove the blockage in your arteries

 People with chronic IC usually only need surgery if other treatments fail.

 The most dangerous complication of IC is gangrene, or tissue death.
 When blood flow to your colon is limited, the tissue can die.
 If this occurs, you may require surgery to remove the dead tissue.

 Other complications associated with IC include: